fproject/workflowii/README.md

 A workflow source is defined as a PHP class that implements the `\fproject\workflow\core\IWorkflowSource` interface.
 This interface declares the *getDefinition()* method that must return an array representing the workflow.

-Let's define a very simple workflow that will be used to manage article posts.
+Let's define a very simple workflow source that will be used to manage article posts.

 Here is the PHP class that implements the definition for our workflow :